concepticon/concepticon-data/CONTRIBUTING.md

 * [ ] thank and acknowledge contributors?
 * [ ] tested the code? (`concepticon test`)

+When you open a pull request there will be a template where you can mark what applies to your pull request and you can provide additional information.

 ## Testing

 After you have added your new concept list, you should test whether the mapping and the format